1995 World Series of Poker

 The 1995 World Series of Poker (WSOP) was a series of poker tournaments held at Binion's Horseshoe.

-Preliminary events
+Events

+There were 23 preliminary bracelet events at the 1995 World Series of Poker.

 Main Event

 There were 273 entrants to the main event.
-Each paid $10,000 to enter the tournament.
+Each paid $10,000 to enter the tournament, with the top 27 players finishing in the money.
 1992 Main Event champion Hamid Dastmalchi made the final table looking for his second Main Event title but fell short.